vtrifonov-esfiddle/DockerAndKubernetes/windowsContainers/Readme.md

 ## Production Build AspNet

-Run in powershell from the repository root run:
+Run in powershell from the repository root:

 ```
 .\Aspnet\Build\build.ps1